nemster/radix_pump/README.md

 This call returns the proceeds of the launch sale and starts the unlocking period.

+For random launched coins it is highly probable that this method must be called more than once, in different transactions, waiting a few seconds between them.
+Only when the creator gets the proceeds of the sale the pool has effectively reached the normal mode.

 ### unlock

-Allows the creator of a fair launched coin to withdraw his previously locked coins.
+Allows the creator of a fair or random launched coin to withdraw his previously locked coins.
 This method can only be called in Normal mode.
 If a pool gets into Liquidation mode it will never be possible to withdraw the creator's coin.

 ```